New Mal Junction railway station

-New Mal Junction (station code NMZ) is the major railway station among two railway stations which serve the Municipal town of Malbazar, the other being Malbazar Railway Station (code MLBZ).
+New Mal Junction also known as New Malbazar Junction (station code NMZ) is the major railway station among two railway stations which serve the Municipality of Malbazar, the other being Malbazar Railway Station (code MLBZ).
 This station is commonly known as Mal, It lies in Jalpaiguri district of West Bengal.
 New Mal Junction lies on two railway line New Jalpaiguri–Alipurduar–Samuktala Road line and is the originating point of New Mal–Changrabandha–New Cooch Behar line.
 New Mal is the headquarter station of Sub-Divisional Railway officer designated as Assistant Divisional Engineer.

 Trains

 Trains serving this station are listed below: